 At ten she made an extensive study of a seagull colony, hand-reared two baby gulls, and wrote a book about the adventure.
 (Two Gulls and a Girl was published by Imperator and is available via this website or from Amazon.)

 Having long ago soaked up everything that her mother could teach her on the subject of wildlife and Biology, and having added to this scant knowledge by studying text books and websites, Roxanne has for many years now been the local ‘voice of authority’ on all matters pertaining to everything from great whales down to microbes.
 She hopes to expand this learning still further by attending university.
+With a view to furthering this aim, in April of 2016 Roxanne jumped ship and went to live with her grandparents in England.
+However, she still joins us from time to time – and when she does, our journeys invariably take the form of Scientific Research missions.
+In 2017 she was delighted to be able to assist in the collection of acoustic data for a dolphin survey, on behalf of Southampton University.

 Click here for a list of (rather old) articles by Roxanne on this website.